 But this article will not discuss the progress of Brexit, but rather the effect it will have on business and businesses working with or in the Translation Industry.
 And also the consequences of it passing and how it will change the use of English in the European Union.

 Good for Business, but for How Long?

-With all of the paperwork, documents, etc. that will need to be processed, this could mean a tremendous increase in business for LSPs.
+With all of the paperwork, documents, etc. that will need to go back and forth, this could mean a tremendous increase in business for LSPs.
 But for how long?
 Well, once Brexit pulls through, it could take years for finalizations, approvals, and completion of documents and agreements.
 So that means plenty of business for UK based LSPs.

-The aftermath of Brexit could ricochet back and forth for years.
+The aftermath of Brexit will take years to disperse.
 And even if it makes it more difficult and pressing for foreigners to gain citizenship or be allowed to stay in the UK, it won’t stop them from coming.
 And someone has to translate their documents, right?

 The Fate of English in the EU